GetDKAN/dkan/docs/admin/people/group_roles_and_permissions.rst

 .. figure:: ../../images/site_manager_playbook/group_roles_and_permissions/group_roles_perms_13.png
    :alt: This screencap shows what you'll see at the bottom of a Dataset's page when editing it and selecting which Groups it should be assigned to.

 **Add a Dataset:** Datasets should be added a Group as part of the initial content creation process of the Dataset.
 As Group members add new content to the site they should associate the Dataset with the Group before finally publishing.
 Users who created the content can later edit the Dataset to add to a Group, and as a Site Manager you can add any Dataset regardless of the author.
-Once the Dataset is published and associated with the Group, it will appear on the Group's home page.
+Once the Dataset is published and associated with the Group, it will appear on the Group's dataset list.
 Read the section on adding a Dataset to find more detail on how to add a Dataset to a Group.

 **Remove a Dataset:** Though Datasets appear on the Group's home page once a Dataset is published and associated with the Group, they are not managed within the Group.
-To remove a Dataset, the content author, Group Administrator, or Site Manager needs to edit the Dataset directly and remove the Group associated with the Dataset.
-Once the Group is removed from the Dataset it will no longer appear on the Group's home page.
+To remove a Dataset, the content author, Administrator member, or Site Manager needs to edit the Dataset directly and remove the Group associated with the Dataset.
+Once the Group is removed from the Dataset it will no longer appear on the Group's dataset list.